quality-liquid/cupid_code/Documentation/Design/LowLevel/low_level_docs.md

 ![alt_text](images/useracc.png "User_Acc")

 #### Cupid
-The Cupid home page will display their personal rating on a scale to 5, as well as a running list of gig offer to accept delivery for.
+The Cupid home page will display their personal rating on a scale to 5, as well as a running list of gig offers to accept delivery for.
 They will be displayed to them based on their location.
 From there, the cupid can either accept a gig delivery or drop an already accepted delivery.
 Once a gig is selected, it will show all of the information for the delivery as well as the ability to update the completion status.
 Once a gig is completed, the Cupid will be provided a screen to supply their feedback for the Dater they were delivering for.
 The cupid will also be able to acces their earnings page (which will be synonymous with their account info page) to see their running earnings as well as the next pay date.

 ![alt_text](images/ch.png "Cupid_Home")
 ![alt_text](images/ch_cash.png "Cash_Earned")